dfinity/interface-spec/spec/index.md

 :::note

-The request id is independent of the representation of the request (currently only CBOR), and does not change if the specification adds further optional fields to a request type.
+The request id is independent of the representation of the request (currently only CBOR, see [CBOR](#cbor)), and does not change if the specification adds further optional fields to a request type.

 :::